dinarabdullin/DipFit/README.md

 In the validation mode, the results of the fitting are validated via the calculation of the confidence intervals for the optimized fitting parameters.

-Further description of the program can be found in the manual and the papers below.
+Further description of the program can be found in the Manual and the papers below.

 General Information
 =========